anilmainali/LoadRunner/ScratchPad.md

 when there are many concurrent users, while in othersystems, it remains constant under pressure but latency beginsto suffer, usually due to queuing.
 How busy the variousresources of a computersystem get is known astheir **utilization.**

+The key measures of the time it takesto perform specific tasks are queue time, service time, and response time.